greatsharma/Thumb-Gestures-Detection/README.md

 ![](outputs/up_img.png)

-You can download the entire dataset from [here](https://github.com/greatsharma/Thumb-Gestures-Detection/blob/master/data.zip).
+I custom created the entire dataset using opencv, you can download the entire dataset from [here](https://github.com/greatsharma/Thumb-Gestures-Detection/blob/master/data.zip).

 The biggest challenge was to extract the hand as I am not using any object-detection API so it was even more challenging for me.
 I used two background subtraction techniques 1.`AbsDiff` 2.`MOG`.
 AbsDiff gave excellent result whereas MOG does bad in these conditions.
 I uploaded both of them, you can test both by your own.